cmhill-zz/assembly-testing/README.md

 In all test cases, the genome size is 100000, read length is 40 and distance between paired ends is 200.

+It takes a couple of seconds for the gaussian constraint to run for a genome sequence of size 100000 on a 1.3Ghz processor

 ## Good-Minus-Bad Analysis ##
 ### Algorithm ###
 The generic algorithm is as follows: